Inside: A preschool lesson for Spanish days of the week activities, through comprehensible stories, songs, and input.

 Activity 3: Tell the story El cerdito que tiene hambre.
+(Available as a PPT in the pack– you can turn the sound down on the video to narrate yourself.)
 You may want to add in gestures and exaggerate here and there to make sure everything is comprehensible, and of course check for understanding as you go.

 Add calendar time to your classes and use the time to talk about what day it is and what the weather is like.
 If you want to stay simple, just ask about the weather using hace frío and hace calor, or add in the additional weather terms if desired.
 We always start off class with the Buenos días song from Lesson 1.
 Now that the students are learning the days, you can adjust the lyrics like this (credit to for the idea goes to Jane Vander Beek):